julsraemy/prezi/md/pia-ringvorlesung-2024.md

 <!--
 Hello everyone, welcome to a new PIA Ringvorlesung session and this time in English where I will be talking about interlinking cultural heritage data and taking examples from my PhD thesis and the PIA research project.

+My name is Julien Raemy, I am a PhD Candidate in Digital Humanities and until March 2024 I worked at officially at the Digital Humanities Lab for the PIA research project.
+I am still working on my thesis but since last month I work as a Data Scientist at the Swiss Federal Archives and also as a scientific collaborator at DaSCH, the Swiss National Data and Service Center for the Humanities.

 At the end of the session, you can also ask questions in German or in French.

  -->